naruaika/grapik-quran/README.md

 A simple and modern digital Quran app for GNOME desktop.

 In the name of Allah, the Entirely Merciful, the Especially Merciful.
 This proof-of-concept application is specially made for the GNOME desktop.
-We use Quran images from [Quran Complex](https://qurancomplex.gov.sa/) to provide the same experience of reading a non-digital Quran; Quran metadata and translations are from [Tanzil](http://tanzil.net); Quran interpretations are from [King Saud University (KSU)](https://quran.ksu.edu.sa/ayat/?l=en&pg=patches); and recitations are from [EveryAyah](https://everyayah.com).
+We use Quran images from [Quran Complex](https://qurancomplex.gov.sa/) to provide the same experience of reading a non-digital Quran; Quran table of contents from The Translation of The Meaning of The Quran in Indonesian compiled by the Ministry of Religion of the Republic of Indonesia under the supervision of the Ministry of Islamic Affairs, Da'wah, and Islamic Guidance of the Kingdom of Saudi Arabia in 1441 Hijri; Quran metadata and translations from [Tanzil](http://tanzil.net); Quran interpretations from [King Saud University (KSU)](https://quran.ksu.edu.sa/ayat/?l=en&pg=patches); and recitations from [EveryAyah](https://everyayah.com).
 Here's a prototype of the app:

 <!-- TODO: replace by a video intro -->